-The third-year clinical program includes a broad range of outpatient work with adults and children at the Payne Whitney Manhattan site.
+The third-year clinical program includes a broad range of outpatient work with adults and children at the NYP/Weill Cornell site in Manhattan.

 All PGY-III residents treat a continuous group of outpatients in multiple different modalities, including long-term intensive psychodynamic psychotherapy, supportive psychotherapy, time-limited psychotherapy (including CBT, DBT and IPT), group psychotherapy, couples and family psychotherapy, and psychopharmacologic treatment.
 The Central Evaluation Service rotation provides intensive experience in outpatient evaluation and crisis intervention.
 Each PGY-III resident rotates for two months through the Geriatric Evaluation Service where he/she gains experience in the evaluation of seriously ill older psychiatric patients with a range of diagnoses.
 Each PGY-III also rotates in the Women's Clinic for two months, where they gain experience in reproductive psychiatry and women's mental health.
 Finally, during the PGY-III year, every resident spends 8-10 hours/week on the Child and Adolescent Psychiatric Service learning how to assess and treat children and their families.

 PGY-III on-call coverage is via a night float system in which residents cover the psychiatric Emergency Department, deepening their experience in the management of psychiatric emergencies.